 Buy 3 or more: $18.00 eachBuy 3 or more$18.00

-Our compatible HP L0R39AN / 956XL high yield black replaces the HP brand 956XL high yield black inkjet cartridge without sacrificing quality or performance.
-The LD compatible HP 956XL cartridge with a smart-chip for tracking ink levels is ideal for both simple home-based printing and professional office use.
-With our 100% Satisfaction Guarantee, our compatible (HP) 956XL ink cartridge is an excellent alternative to OEM HP 956XL, delivering beautifully clear, crisp printouts you can depend on.
+This is a compatible ink cartridge replacement for the original HP 956XL high yield black (L0R39AN) inkjet cartridge.
+Cut down on your expenses without sacrificing quality or performance.
+The compatible HP 956XL black ink cartridge by LD Products comes with a smart-chip for tracking ink levels and is ideal for both simple home-based printing and professional office use.
+Compatible HP 956XL ink cartridges are an excellent alternative to OEM HP 956XL, designed and proven to deliver beautifully clear, crisp printouts you can depend on.

 What's the difference between HP 956XL and 952xl cartridges (capacity?)